Methodology

 A Level GradeUCAS points

 The maximum score achieved by entrants is therefore set to 168 UCAS points (3 A levels at A* or equivalent).
 The calculation is carried out for each individual year, with the tariff points used relating to those that were in place at the time.
+The maximum tariff score was 360 UCAS points until 2010/11 when the A* grade was introduced, which increased the maximum score to 420 UCAS points.
+The present tariff points scores have been in place since 2017/18.

 Only entrants with UCAS tariff points recorded are included in the calculation.
-The calculation is carried out for entrants in each individual year and so providers may change between groupings year on year.

 Once the mean tariff score is calculated for each provider, they are ranked and then allocated to low, medium and high tariff groupings with each forming roughly a third of the student cohort.
+Given the calculation is carried out each year, providers may change tariff groupings over time.

 Although all providers are included in the calculation of low, medium and high tariff, we suppress the provider level data for the smallest providers, where the figures are likely to be volatile and less representative of the provider as a whole.
 Data for providers is suppressed where the number of students included in the calculation is below 23 or where there are fewer than 50% of the cohort with tariffable qualifications.